irods-contrib/metalnx-rmd/docs/INSTALL.md

 Copyright © 2018 The University of North Carolina at Chapel Hill

-This software is provided under the Software license provided in the <a href="LICENSE"> LICENSE </a> file.
+This software is provided under the Software license provided in the [LICENSE](https://github.com/irods-contrib/metalnx-rmd/blob/master/LICENSE.md)file.

 --------------------------------